Connecting to live endpoints and exploring data

 While reviewing the event data from a live endpoint connection, you can save files and events directly from the events grid as you investigate.
 You can save files of any type.

 You must have a live connection to the endpoint to save file evidence.
-You cannot save file evidence from snapshots.

 - Open the events grid.